Updated 16/09/2024

 When male and female cats spray (also called urine marking), they release a small amount of urine onto a vertical surface like a wall.
 You’ll notice them sniffing the area before backing onto it and raising their quivering tail to deposit their pee.
 It has a strong, musky smell that can be quite pungent.

 While cats can also spray their ‘perfume’ onto horizontal surfaces, this is usually just plain old peeing, which is an entirely different problem.
-Peeing outside the litter box involves a much larger puddle, and may be a sign of a medical condition or problems with the box itself.
+Peeing outside the litter box involves a much larger puddle, and may be a sign of a medical condition such as osteoarthritis or problems with the box or litter substance itself.

 Why do female cats spray?